heapwolf/EventVat/README.md

  - Reduce trips across the process boundary.
  - Portability, works in the browser and on the server.
  - Event based key/value storage and retrieval.
- - A single API for many data storage end-points.
+ - A single API for many data storage end-points (such as local browser storage, a local filesystem or couchdb).

 # Usage